bjandre/embedded-software-essentials/README.md

         ```

   * release - The default build is a debug build because that is the
     most common use case.
-Setting release to a non-empty value will
+Setting release to a non-zero value will
     produce an optimized release build.

         ```

         make clean
         make platform=bbb release=1 all

+        ```

+  * project - The controlls the project code build via the
+    preprocessor.
+The default is the current project.
+To build
+    another project set project to an integer.

+        ```

+        make clean
+        make project=1 all

         ```